ishehadeh/zig-ringbuffer/README.md

 A `RingBuffer` can be cleared, and all memory cleaned up with `RingBuffer.deinit()`.
 Operations on a `RingBuffer` after calling `deinit()` are still valid.

+## Length and Capacity

+Use `RingBuffer.len() usize` to get the number of items the buffer currently holds.\
+Use `RingBuffer.capacity() usize` to get the number of items the buffer can hold before reallocating.

 ## Pushing Elements

 Elements can be appended and prepended with the `RingBuffer.pushFront(T) !void` and `RingBuffer.pushBack(T) !void` functions.